pnraj/Projects/Phonephe_Pulse/Data_Preprocessing/readme.md

             conn.close() #close database connection
 ```
 > For ease of use, I have created `Load.py` fully functional meaning, all you have to do is just run `Load.py` alone and python will take care of processing

+5.`db.py` is used to query your data from `mysql database` and convert them into `Pandas DataFrame`
+> can be replced with `db1.py` in main directory which is altered for publishing the dashboard in cloud